 - Semi-sweet chocolate chips with festive mini M&M’s

-- 2 cups chocolate chips of your choice (I used 1/4 cup each of semi-sweet, dark chocolate, white chocolate and peanut butter chips)
+- 1 cup dairy-free chocolate chips , we like Hu's Kitchen, Pascha's OR Lily's Sweets.
+You can also use a mix of other chocolate chips of your choice such as 1/4 cup each of semi-sweet, dark chocolate, white chocolate and peanut butter chips

 - Chocolate jimmies sprinkles